Fannon/xregistry/core/spec.md

 - Constraints:
   - OPTIONAL.
-  - Only applicable on model definition
+  - Only applicable on model definition.
-  - Does not imply runtime validation of the claim
+  - Does not imply runtime validation of the claim.

 - examples:
   - `https://raw.githubusercontent.com/xregistry/spec/refs/heads/main/schema/model.json`